 Sex and Getting Pregnant

 Your chances of getting pregnant increase if you have sex regularly, more often, and as you get closer to the day of ovulation.
 Your fertility also increases the more often (but no more than once a day) you have sex throughout the cycle, not just during the fertile days.
 Your chance of getting pregnant is nearly zero if you have sex after ovulation.
 Why?
 Sperm need about 12 hours of "prep time" in your uterus before they can fertilize the egg.
 And the egg usually doesn't survive long, maybe only 12-24 hours, for that to happen.
 So to get pregnant it's best to have sperms already close to the egg when ovulation happens.
 That's why when you want to get pregnant the best time to have sex are the 1-2 days before and the day of ovulation.
 Not the day after.

 If I bleed, does it mean I ovulate?

 Bleeding in and by itself is not always a good enough confirmation of ovulation.
 It's possible to have vaginal bleeding without ovulation.
-Your regular menstrual periods come every 21-35 days and last on average three to six days, but you can have vaginal bleeding even if you don't ovulate; without regular ovulation your menstrual periods are usually not as regular as menstrual periods that follow ovulation.
+Your regular menstrual periods come every 21-35 days and last on average three to six days, but you can have vaginal bleeding even if you don't ovulate; without regular ovulation your menstrual periods are usually not as regular as those periods that follow ovulation.
 For irregular cycles, supplements such as FertilAid for Women can help promote hormonal balance and cycle regularity.